 The Otts converted the property into apartments and medical offices.

-Also living at 344 Commonwealth from about 1924 were Mrs. Sarah (Bowdoin) Lawrence, widow of Samuel C. Lawrence, and their two unmarried children, Harry Victor Lawrence and Miriam Phillips Lawrence.
+Also living at 344 Commonwealth by the 1924-1925 winter season were Sarah (Bowdoin) Lawrence, widow of Samuel C. Lawrence, and their two unmarried children, Harry Victor Lawrence and Miriam Phillips Lawrence.
 Sarah Lawrence died in May of 1925; Harry and Miriam Lawrence continued to live at 344 Commonwealth in 1937, but had moved to 1138 Boylston by 1938.

 In April of 1931, Mary R. Ott filed for (and subsequently received) permission to convert 344 Commonwealth into four apartments and an office.
 In the application, she indicated that the current occupancy was three apartments and an office.

 George Ott died in March of 1941.
-Mary Ott and her son, Lawson Roulstone Ott, continued to live at 344 Commonwealth until about 1944, when they moved to 394 Marlborough.
+Mary Ott and their son, Lawson Roulstone Ott, continued to live at 344 Commonwealth until about 1944, when they moved to 394 Marlborough.

-In May of 1951, Albert Zimmerman filed for (and subsequently received) permission to legalize the occupancy as eight apartments, which he indicated was the occupancy when he purchased the property “a year ago.”
+In May of 1951, Albert Zimmerman filed for (and subsequently received) permission to legalize the occupancy of 344 Commonwealth as eight apartments, which he indicated was the occupancy when he purchased the property.

 In December of 1988, he applied for (and subsequently received) permission to convert 344 Commonwealth from eight apartments into nine apartments.
 At the same time, he also applied for (and subsequently received) permission to combine it with 346, 348, and 350 Commonwealth into one property, to be known as 344-350 Commonwealth.
 In May of 1989, he filed for (and subsequently received) permission to increase the occupancy of the four buildings from 17 to 35 apartments.